This section includes the following topics:

 There are five aggregations you can apply to combine your data in each time bucket: sum, min, max, avg, and count.

 It’s important to remember that time aggregation is always applied in every query you make.

-Space aggregation splits a single metric into multiple time series by tags such as host, container, and region.
-For instance, if you were interested in viewing the latency of your EC2 instances by region, you would need to use space aggregation to combine each region’s hosts.
+Space aggregation splits a single metric into multiple timeseries by tags such as host, container, and region.
+For instance, if you wanted to view the latency of your EC2 instances by region, you would need to use space aggregation’s grouping by functionality to combine each region’s hosts.